koinos/koinos-docs/docs/developers/guides/token.md

 Before starting, ensure that you have already set up your Koinos AssemblyScript SDK environment by following [this guide](../as-sdk.md).

 !!! note
-    The [KCS-1](https://github.com/koinos/koinos-contract-standards/blob/master/KCSs/kcs-1.md) token may not be compatible with certain dApps such as [KoinDX](https://koindx.com).
     You should understand the requirements of your token before adhering to any particular standard.
 Visit the [Koinos Contract Standards repository](https://github.com/koinos/koinos-contract-standards) for more information.

-    The [KCS-1](https://github.com/koinos/koinos-contract-standards/blob/master/KCSs/kcs-1.md) standard is insecure.
-The security is improved by [KCS-3](https://github.com/koinos/koinos-contract-standards/blob/master/KCSs/kcs-3.md) and [KCS-4](https://github.com/koinos/koinos-contract-standards/blob/master/KCSs/kcs-4.md).
-A more detailed description of the vulnerability can be found [here](https://peakd.com/koinos/@jga/improve-security-koinos).

 ---
 ## Setting up the project